godarklight/DarkMultiPlayer/README.md

 - Mode 0: SANDBOX - The default sandbox game mode.
 - Mode 1: CAREER - Everyone has their own career mode points.
 Shared science is currently not implemented.

+####whitelisted
+Enable whitelisting on the server.
+The commands are /whitelist [add|del] playername or /whitelist show
+- 0 : Off
+- 1 : On

 ####modcontrol
 Enables or disables modcontrol - Only turn this off if you are running a private server where everyone has the same mods.